AidySun/Data-Structure-and-Algorithm/README.md

 # GRAPH

-* Consistent of vertext and edge.
+* Consistent of vertex and edge.
   * Directed graph - degree _(number of edges)_
   * Undirected graph - in-degree / out-degree
   * Weighted graph - each edge has its weight